 - Once the tank is set up and running, I start SLOWLY mixing water back and forth between the tank and fish container to prevent osmotic & pH shock, and adjust temperature.

-I will usually add AAP Start Right or similar to the container holding the fish and more importantly add SeaChem Prime to the display tank just before addition of the fish (and other aquatic creatures)
+I will usually add AAP Res-Q (freshwater or Shieldex for marine) to the container holding the fish and more also add SeaChem Prime to the display tank just before addition of the fish (and other aquatic creatures).

 Where to purchase: